Cuba: Spanish colonization and rule (1492–1898)

-The largest factor for the growth of Cuba's commerce in the late eighteenth and early nineteenth century was the Haitian Revolution.
-When the enslaved peoples of what had been the Caribbean's richest colony freed themselves through violent revolt, Cuban planters perceived the region's changing circumstances with both a sense of fear and opportunity.
-They were afraid because of the prospect that slaves might revolt in Cuba as well, and numerous prohibitions during the 1790s of the sale of slaves in Cuba who had previously been enslaved in French colonies underscored this anxiety.
-The planters saw opportunity, however, because they thought that they could exploit the situation by transforming Cuba into the slave society and sugar-producing "pearl of the Antilles" that Haiti had been before the revolution.
-As the historian Ada Ferrer has written, "At a basic level, liberation in Saint-Domingue helped entrench its denial in Cuba.
-As slavery and colonialism collapsed in the French colony, the Spanish island underwent transformations that were almost the mirror image of Haiti's."
-Estimates suggest that between 1790 and 1820 some 325,000 Africans were imported to Cuba as slaves, which was four times the amount that had arrived between 1760 and 1790.

-Although a smaller proportion of the population of Cuba was enslaved, at times, slaves arose in revolt.
-In 1812, the Aponte Slave Rebellion took place, but it was ultimately suppressed.
+In 1812, the Aponte slave rebellion took place, but it was ultimately suppressed.
 The population of Cuba in 1817 was 630,980 (of which 291,021 were white, 115,691 were free people of color (mixed-race), and 224,268 black slaves).
+The population in 1841 was 1,007,624, of whom 425,521 were black slaves, 418,291 were white.

 In part due to Cuban slaves working primarily in urbanized settings, by the 19th century, the practice of coartacion had developed (or "buying oneself out of slavery", a "uniquely Cuban development"), according to historian Herbert S. Klein.
 Due to a shortage of white labor, blacks dominated urban industries "to such an extent that when whites in large numbers came to Cuba in the middle of the nineteenth century, they were unable to displace Negro workers."
 A system of diversified agriculture, with small farms and fewer slaves, served to supply the cities with produce and other goods.